Duke of Edinburgh Award

 - Volunteering (anything that they do for the benefit of others e.g. Fund raising, school council, shopping for the elderly etc.)

-More information can be found about the Bronze, Silver and Gold awards by clicking on the relevant sections.
+More information can be found about the Bronze and Silver awards by clicking on the relevant sections.

 A Bronze DofE programme has 4 sections: